 What’s for U-Pick?

-For herbs, there are a few tiny remaining sprigs of thyme, oregano and sage.
+For herbs, there is plenty of thyme, oregano and sage.

-Kale — with the 70 degree there were more of you out picking than ever before.
-There isn’t much left – maybe a few 2″ baby leaves.
+Kale — There isn’t much left – maybe a few 2″ baby leaves.
 You can, literally, take every single last leaf — we mow the stalks for disease prevention before the snow gets too deep.

 Spinach, and that little bit of kale, will be open until after Thanksgiving.
 Then we’ll turn the remainder into the soil for the microbes to decompose, and plant winter rye as a cover crop, which will (usually) germinate and grow in the spring.